 Keeping informed on the go is one of the many things that our smartphones are incredible tools for.
-During the everyday hustle and bustle it's easy to ignore the world around you, but the news is everywhere.
-Including on your phone.
+During the everyday hustle and bustle, it's easy to ignore the world around you, but the news is everywhere, including on your phone.
 These are the best news apps for your Android device today!

 For many, Flipboard is the default news app for Android.
 It's been around for a while and was one of the first apps to make reading the news less boring with its image-heavy, magazine-style layout.